 Penn-Plax started in 1956 in a Brooklyn pet shop owned by a husband and wife.
-Since then Penn-Plax continues to be a leader selling their Cascade canister filters in over 4000 stores in the U.S and in over 44 countries world-wide.
+Since then, Penn-Plax continues to be a leader selling its Cascade in over 4000 stores in the U.S and in over 44 countries worldwide.

-Penn-Plax has many different models of canister filters available but the most popular models are the Cascade 1000 canister filter and the Cascade 700 canister filter.
+Penn-Plax has many different models available, but the most popular models are the Cascade 1000 and the Cascade 700.

-The Cascade 1000 canister filter can handle aquariums up to 100 gallons and the Cascade 700 canister filter can handle up to 65 gallons.
+The Cascade 1000 can handle aquariums up to 100 gallons, and the Cascade 700 canister filter can handle up to 65 gallons.

-Altogether the Penn-Plax Cascade canister filter series can provide you with heavy-duty filtration from 30-200 gallon aquariums.
+Altogether the Penn-Plax Cascade series can provide you with heavy-duty filtration from 30-200 gallon aquariums.